Building an amazing engineer-client relationship is challenging, but when done right, it boosts your profits and earns you repeat customers.

 So, let me share with you 18 no-nonsense tips I’ve gathered throughout my wild ride, working with an incredibly diverse bunch of clients – from dream customers to straight-up horror stories.
 I’ve seen it all, having collaborated with the most prestigious private firms and bigwig government agencies.

-#1 Define a project’s scope of work
+#1 Define the project’s scope of work with crystal clarity

 - “It’s quick and easy.”

 - “I could even do it myself.”

 - “We’ve done this a hundred times before, no problem.”

 - “You’re a smart engineer; you can figure it out.”

 Most times, I could do the work, but I’m not keen on the liability.
 Plus, a serious client would hire a specialist instead of cutting corners.

 Lay down clear work roles to stop clients from overstepping their bounds.